 Time management is a crucial skill that can greatly enhance productivity and reduce stress.
-Whether you're a student, professional, or entrepreneur, effectively managing your time allows you to accomplish more in less time while maintaining a healthy work-life balance.
-In this article, we'll discuss practical tips and strategies that can help you master the art of time management.
+Whether you're a student, professional, or entrepreneur, effectively managing your time allows you to accomplish more in less time while maintaining a healthy work‑life balance.
+Below are practical tips and strategies that can help you master the art of time management.

 1. Set Clear Goals and Priorities